The Algebra of the Pseudo-Observables II: The Measurement Problem: Quantum states

 If, in particular, one considers: $o'=o''=o$, where $o$ is a whatever outcome of $O$, one has:

-Since the size of an autospace is an intrinsic feature of the observable $O$, independent from the choice of the basis $\left\{ I_{j}\right\} $ of elementary projectors, it is concluded that also \emph{the multiplicities of the terms of the spectrum of $O$ are intrinsic characteristics of the observable}.
+Since the dimension of an eigenspace is an intrinsic feature of the observable $O$, independent from the choice of the basis $\left\{ I_{j}\right\} $ of primitive projectors, it is concluded that also \emph{the multiplicities of the terms of the spectrum of $O$ are intrinsic characteristics of the observable}.